cachrisman/Plivo-2FA-App/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

-or follow these instructions to test it locally and then deploy to heroku:
+or follow these instructions to deploy to heroku:

-1. Change to directory which contains the `Procfile`.
-1. Create a [virtual environment](http://www.virtualenv.org/en/latest/) by running `virtualenv --distribute`.
-__NOTE__: _if you don't have `virtualenv` installed, then install python setup tools first using `sudo apt-get install python-setuptools` and then install `virtualenv` using `sudo pip install virtualenv`_
-1. Activate the `virtualenv` using `source ./venv/bin/activate`.
-1. Install all the application's dependencies specified in `requirements.txt` using `pip install -r requirements.txt`.
-1. Install the [redistogo](https://addons.heroku.com/redistogo) addon to use the heroku free data store for this application.
-To add a free redistogo data store to this application use `heroku addons:add redistogo` command.
-1. Once, the dependencies are installed, start the application process locally using `foreman start` command.
-It should start the application locallly and should NOT throw any error or exception.
-If successfully started, do `CTRL+C` to stop it.
-1. Create an application on Heroku server using `heroku create` which creates a remote git repo and updates the origin to the newly created git repo.
+1. Run `heroku create` to create an application on Heroku and adds it as a remote to the local git repo.
+1. Run `heroku addons:create redistogo:nano -a YOUR_APP_NAME` (replace YOUR_APP_NAME with the name of the app created in step 1) to install the [redistogo](https://addons.heroku.com/redistogo) addon for this application.
 1. Now, push the local code to the heroku repo for deployment using `git push heroku master`.
 1. To run one web process as specified in the `Procfile`, run the `heroku ps:scale web=1` command.
-1. Now, the application should be successfully running if everything went right!
-1. We can test it using `heroku ps` command.
-It should say something like `web.1: up for 5s`.
+1. You can see if it is running by using the `heroku ps` command.
+It should return something like `web.1: up for 5s`.
-1. We can check the application logs using `heroku logs` command.
+1. You can check (and watch) the application logs using `heroku logs -t` command.
+Press `CTRL+C` to exit.
 1. To open the application in the web browser, type `heroku open` and hit `ENTER`.
 1. You'll see this application in the web browser.